fluxrider/jetslalom/README.md

 ./desktop.sh
 ```

 If you want to build for android, you are probably going to suffer.
-One because Google breaks their build system every day.
+One because Google breaks their build system every other month.
 Second because I'm a jerk and you probably noticed there aren't any android folder structure commited.
 The scripts generates everything on the fly.
-I ain't bending the knee to no convention.
+I ain't bending the knee to no conventions.
 ```
 ./android.sh
 ```